 Take a walking tour of Old Havana

-Begin with a walking tour of Old Havana for an introduction into its history, museums, public art and brilliant architecture.
+One of the first things to do in Havana, Cuba is a walking tour of Old Havana.
+This will introduce you to its history, museums, public art and brilliant architecture.
 Old Havana was designated a World Heritage Site in 1982 for its colonial architecture including beautiful churches, 16th-century fortresses, and largely original urban plan.
 It is one of those cities that makes you glad you’re not restricted to a 24-exposure roll of film in your camera anymore.

 Marvel at 1930, art deco Bacardi Building, Havana’s tallest at the time it was completed.
 Discover fort Castillo de la Real Fuerza and the legend of its weather vane—La Giraldilla, which you will recognize from another famous Cuban rum brand.
 See the bronze statue of El Caballero de Paris, the never-completed Capitol and Plaza Vieja among other points of interest.